 Seton Hall University School of Law, 2005, J.D., Magna Cum Laude, Order of the Coif

-U.S. District Courts for the Northern, Eastern, Southern, and Western Districts of New York
+US District Court for the Western District of New York

 Awards and Affiliations

 Member, Practice Group of the Year, Employment, Law360 (2017)

 The New Jersey Law Journal's Litigation Department of the Year – Labor and Employment: Winner 2013, Finalist 2014, Winner 2015

 Recipient, Equal Justice Medal from Legal Services of New Jersey for Outstanding Pro Bono Efforts (2007)

 Empire State Counsel 2008, 2009, and 2015 Honoree

 Member, Labor & Employment Law Section Executive Committee – Wage & Hour, New Jersey State Bar Association

 Editorial Board Member, NJSBA Labor and Employment Law Quarterly